clrp-code/egs_brachy/egs_brachy/_docs/egs_brachy.md

 you to explore the effects of intersource attenuation by performing TG-43 dose superposition type calculations.
 For an example see [tests/tg43mode/tg43mode.egsinp](https://github.com/clrp-code/egs_brachy/blob/master/egs_brachy/tests/tg43mode/tg43mode.egsinp).
 3. 'volume correction only': Just run the volume correction routines, print the results and then quit.
-No actual dose calculations will be done.
+No actual dose calculations will be done, so the number of histories specified in the run control input block (ncase) is ignored.
 For an example see [tests/volume_correction/vc.egsinp](https://github.com/clrp-code/egs_brachy/blob/master/egs_brachy/tests/volume_correction/vc.egsinp).

 The run mode is set using a 'run mode' input block: